ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 Once you start releasing your package, this should be [reasonably versioned](https://www.python.org/dev/peps/pep-0440/#version-scheme), usually in the `major.minor.patch` scheme.
-This version is specified in the top level [`__init__.py`](https://github.com/ch-sa/labelCloud/blob/master/labelCloud/__init__.py)
+This version is specified in the top-level [`__init__.py`](https://github.com/ch-sa/labelCloud/blob/master/labelCloud/__init__.py)
 file: